 - Brett Barest, Anderson Independent Mail, 2016

-Based out of Gastonia, NC, The Menders have been blending influences such as the Beatles, Jack White, The Doors, and Doc Watson into a folk-laced garage rock sound.
-Since 2011, they've been honing their craft around North Carolina, South Carolina, Georgia, Tennessee, and Florida.
+Based out of Gastonia, NC, The Menders have been blending influences such as the Beatles, Jack White, The Doors, and The Who into a folk-laced garage rock sound.
+Since 2013, they've been honing their craft around NC, SC, GA, TN and FL at venues such as Neighborhood Theatre, The Visulite, Tin Roof - Charleston, The Hideaway, The Stillwater Taproom and The Cave.
+Having released 3 previous albums independently (and recording their fourth) The Menders seek to offer their fans and listeners a music experience that is sure to leave a lasting impression.

 Vocals, Guitar / Jesse Watson